-- Our Spanish school is small and as such each student receives personal attention and the atmosphere is very friendly and welcoming - something that is less easy to achieve with larger schools.
+- Our Spanish school is small and therefore each student receives personal attention.
+The atmosphere is very friendly and welcoming - something that is difficult to achieve with larger schools.

 - It's surprisingly easy to get around by foot.
-The vast majority of anything that you would need to access or even the homestays and apartments themselves are in the city centre.
+The vast majority of anything that you would need to access or even the family homes and apartments themselves are in the city centre.

 - The weather!
 Sitting on the aptly named Costa Cálida, Murcia boasts 330 days of sunshine each year and is the third sunniest region in all of Spain.

 - Murcia is a very safe city in comparison to many others such as Alicante, Madrid, Barcelona or Málaga.
 You can walk safely through the streets at any time of day.
 In fact, Murcia is one of the safest regions in Spain according to the Spanish Homeland Security Office.

 - The food - namely tapas, which are said to be one of the best in Spain and a paradise for vegetarians, all washed down, of course, with a caña (draft beer) or two!

 Founded by the Moors in 825 AD, Murcia is a melting pot of cultures: Arabic, Christian and Jewish.
 As if you needed any excuse, you can be sure of ample food, drink and merriment at fiesta time.